File and Folder Pickers

 Picker configuration

 To set which file type extensions you want to allow, use the FileTypeFilter property on FileOpenPicker and FolderPicker, and the FileTypeChoices property on FileSavePicker.
 Extensions must be in the format ".xyz" (starting with a dot).
-For FileOpenPicker and FolderPicker you can also include "*" (star) entry, which represents the fact that any file extension is allowed.
+For FileOpenPicker and FolderPicker you can also include a "*" (star) entry, which represents the fact that any file extension is allowed.

 Uno.WinRTFeatureConfiguration.FileTypes.FileTypeToMimeMapping.Add(".myextension", "some/mimetype");